National Famine Way

-Follow in the footsteps of 1,490 people who walked the 165km route from Strokestown Park Estate to Custom House Quay in Dublin, along the National Famine Way, a new interactive historic trail including a Passport/Guide and OSI Map.
+Follow in the footsteps of 1,490 people who walked the 165km route from Strokestown Park Estate to Custom House Quay in Dublin, along the National Famine Way, a new interactive historic trail including an App, Passport/Guide and OSI Map.
 This Heritage and Arts Trail is an accredited Trail from Strokestown Park, Co.
 Roscommon through six counties to Dublin, mostly through countryside along the Royal Canal on flat and well-surfaced paths.

 A thought-provoking trail

 The National Famine Way is a self-guided Trail which details the ill-fated journey of 1,490 famine emigrants who walked from Strokestown Park to ships in Dublin in 1847, at the height of the Irish Famine.